tom-robo/VPI_Example/README.md

 Follow along in the forum exchange: https://forums.developer.nvidia.com/t/vpi-unable-to-write-to-vpi-array-type-u8-on-jetson-device/242282

 ## Dependencies:
--the VPI v2.1 (or greater) library with header files (install nvidia-vpi2-dev on jetson with apt I think or vpi2-dev on x86-64).
+- the VPI v2.1 (or greater) library with header files (install nvidia-vpi2-dev on jetson with apt I think or vpi2-dev on x86-64).
--Also required are opencv-core, opencv-imgproc and opencv-imgcodecs for image loading.
+- Also required are opencv-core, opencv-imgproc and opencv-imgcodecs for image loading.

 ## To build: